oracle-livelabs/apex/ai-interactive-report-lab/lab-4-configure-column-level-ai-attributes/lab-4-configure-column-level-ai-attributes.md

 ## Introduction

-This lab configures AI attributes for SCM replenishment columns from `SCM_NL2IR_REPLENISHMENT_V`.
+This lab configures AI attributes for SCM replenishment columns from `SCM_REPLENISHMENT_V`.
 You will add clear business context to the quantity, priority, and date columns so AI can interpret warehouse questions more accurately.

 Estimated Lab Time: 10 minutes